mulloverit/hba-main-proj/README.md

 ## about me
 I'm Camilla.
 I'm a full-time software engineering student at Hackbright Academy.
 This is my main project for the course.

 I'm coming to Hackbright from 5 years as a developer, team lead and product manager at Mapbox.
 I'm heading back towards engineering because I love building things.
-I have a decent amount of experience on the backend (Python, Bash, AWS), and am using this time to stretch my muslces and brain on a data-driven front-end.
+I have some experience on the backend (Python, Bash, AWS), and am using this time to stretch my muslces and brain on a data-driven front-end.

 Wish me luck! 🤘